gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 By the time they reached Mamaere Mayeule's, half of Starboard Town was standing in the street, anxiously asking the other half why the mountain had changed course and what it meant.
 "I don't know!"
 Bosun Uyves repeated loudly.
 His voice was as big as his shoulders were broad, but even he could barely make himself heard above the hubbub.
 "I don't know anything more than you do.
-No, the captain didn't tell me this was going to--- Yes, I'm sure he knows.
-No, I mean, I'm sure he knows it's happened, not I'm sure he knew it was going to--- Salt and scissors, Vurt, what in Luck's name is all that for?"
+No, the captain didn't tell me this was going to– Yes, I'm sure he knows.
+No, I mean, I'm sure he knows it's happened, not I'm sure he knew it was going to– Salt and scissors, Vurt, what in Luck's name is all that for?"

 The townspeople turned to gape at the old man.
 "What, this?"
 Vurt said, glancing down at his crossbow.
-"I just thought--- You know, better safe than sorry."
+"I just thought– You know, better safe than sorry."

 "Safe from what?" someone asked.

 Vurt scowled.
 "If I knew, I wouldn't be standing here, would I?"

 "Let's just keep our ideas to ourselves," the bosun said loudly, glaring at the crowd.
 "And thank your favorite saints that we got off with nothing worse than sprained ankles and broken crockery."

 Erileine felt as though she was going to throw up again.
 Before she could speak, someone spun her around and pulled her into a hug.
 "Eri!
 Are you all right?"

 She disentangled herself.
 "I'm fine, maere," she said, embarrassed.
 "I'm fine.
 Where's Queçenne?"

 "Helping with Matthieu," Laeuc said from beside his wife.
 "They were hoeing beans when it happened.
 Matthieu's still frightened, so they're trying to calm him down.
 Like the bosun said, it's lucky no one was really hurt."

 "I wish that was true," Vurt said.
 He caught the bosun's eye.

 The scowl fell from Uyves' face as Vurt's words sunk in.
 "Quiet!" he bellowed.
 "Quiet, dammit!"

 His tone accomplished what volume alone could not.
 As the crowd fell silent, Vurt stepped forward to put his hand on Gaeston's arm.
 "I'm sorry.
 Saints and all their stories, man, I'm sorry.
 Fraederiq and Erileine were down by my place when it happened.
 Fraederiq went over the side."

 "Oh, no," someone whispered.
 Someone else started to cry.
 The shock on the bosun's face mirrored that on Gaeston's.

 "What?"
 Gaeston said helplessly.

 Vurt squeezed his arm, never taking his eyes away from Gaeston's.
 "I'm sorry," he repeated.

 Without warning, Gaeston knocked Vurt's arm away.
 "Hold on, there," the bosun said sternly, grabbing Gaeston's sleeve.
 "Just hold on.
 It isn't *his* fault."

 "What the hells was my boy doing down by *your* place?"
 Gaeston demanded.

 "Never mind that," the bosun ordered.
 "Get your climbing gear.
-Laeuc, Donaien---everyone, get rigged and get moving."
+Laeuc, Donaien–everyone, get rigged and get moving."
 With a speed born of many late-night searches for missing goats, the bosun quickly organized a search party.

 Erileine stood silently beside her mother, forgotten in the rush.
 She still felt sick.
 Why hadn't she grabbed Fraederiq's hand?
 And what was going to happen to her when the bosun had a moment to stop and think?
 Half the town must have seen Fraederiq and Erileine running down Slip Street.
 Would they think she had pushed him?

 Wait.
 "Where's Razi?" she asked.
 "Where's the bookster?"
 How could she have forgotten her teacher?
 The shelves in the Captain's House were mahogany, as tough and as heavy as iron.
-If one of them had fallen on his head...
+If one of them had fallen on his head…

 "*La*, Razi is fine."
 The lilting voice behind Erileine made her jump.
 She spun around and gasped with relief.